-How to Peel a Peach, Perfect for Pies
+How to Peel a Peach, Perfect for Summer Desserts

-If you have a family like mine, they request to have the peach skins removed from their peaches.
-I personally like them, but they are a little papery and fuzzy at times.
-So I learned this trick long ago and it’s great for peeling peach skins, especially if you need to do a lot of them for jam or pies!
+If you have a family like mine, they request to have the peach skins removed from their peaches – every time!
+I personally like the skin on, but they can be a little papery and fuzzy, a different texture kids might not like.
+So I learned this trick long ago and it’s so simple for peeling peach skins, especially if you need to do a lot of them for jam or pies!

 • peaches – any size, shape, or quantity